ursa1minor/nc-fundamental-katas/README.md

 ## Instructions

 Each kata should be completed with full TDD.
 Every morning you should start a new kata, regardless of the progress you have made on the previous one!

-You will have a chance to review your progress with your katas in your weekly 1-to-1s.
+The first two have console.log-based tests written already.
+To run these, run the kata's file with `node`.

+After day #1, please write all your tests using Jest.

-## Setup Instructions
+## Initial Setup Instructions

 1. Fork this repository to your own GitHub account because you will be pushing your own solutions to it